FOR IMMEDIATE RELEASE:

-Pershing Square has filed an information circular dated January 24, 2012 and amended and restated as of February 22, 2012 (the “Pershing Square Circular”) containing the information required by Form 51-102F5 – Information Circular in respect of its proposed nominees.
+Pershing Square has filed an information circular dated January 24, 2012 (the “Pershing Square Circular”) containing the information required by Form 51-102F5 – Information Circular in respect of its proposed nominees.
 The Pershing Square Circular will be available on Canadian Pacific’s company profile on SEDAR at http://www.sedar.com.

 Proxies for the Canadian Pacific shareholders meeting may be solicited by mail, telephone, facsimile, email or other electronic means as well as by newspaper or other media advertising and in person by managers, directors, officers and employees of Pershing Square who will not be specifically remunerated therefor.
 In addition, Pershing Square may solicit proxies in reliance upon the public broadcast exemption to the solicitation requirements under applicable Canadian corporate and securities laws, conveyed by way of public broadcast, including press release, speech or publication, and by any other manner permitted under applicable Canadian laws.
 Pershing Square may engage the services of one or more agents and authorize other persons to assist it in soliciting proxies on behalf of Pershing Square and the Pershing Square Funds.

 Pershing Square has entered into an agreement with Kingsdale Shareholder Services Inc. (“Kingsdale”) pursuant to which Kingsdale has agreed that it will act as Pershing Square’s proxy agent should Pershing Square commence a formal solicitation of proxies.
 Pursuant to this agreement Kingsdale would receive a fee of $100,000, plus an additional fee of $6.00 for each telephone call to or from Canadian Pacific shareholders.
-Pershing Square has also entered into an agreement with D.F.
-King & Co., Inc. (“D.F.
-King”) pursuant to which D.F.
-King has agreed that it will provide certain consulting and related services, including acting as Pershing Square’s proxy agent in the U.S. should Pershing Square commence a formal solicitation of proxies.
-Pursuant to this agreement D.F.
-King will receive an initial fee of $75,000 and an additional fee of $100,000 upon the mailing of final proxy materials, plus an additional fee for telephone calls and telecommunication charges in an amount to be agreed upon by the parties.
-In addition, Kingsdale and D.F.
-King may be entitled to success fees on the successful completion of Pershing Square’s solicitation, as determined by Pershing Square in consultation with the respective agents.
+In addition, Kingsdale may be entitled to a success fee on the successful completion of Pershing Square’s solicitation, as determined by Pershing Square in consultation with Kingsdale.

 All costs incurred for the solicitation will be borne by the Pershing Square Funds.